 At Accompany Capital we create paths to success and self-sufficiency for immigrants & refugees – as well as other fellow New Yorkers.
 We don’t just support our clients with affordable loans, we continue to support them with:

-If so, our IDA (Individual Development Account) program may be right for you.
-The Accompany Capital IDA program is a specialized savings program for refugees & individuals with approved asylum-status who successfully save money and complete a financial literacy course.
-After the course is completed, the program matches each dollar you have saved with a dollar in grant money, up to $2,000 per individual or $4,000 per family.
+The IDA program is a specialized savings program for refugees and asylees who complete a financial literacy course and save money in a targeted account.
+The program matches each dollar you have saved with a dollar in grant money.

 You still have control over the money you have saved, while the “matching grant” is kept in a separate account that can only be used for down payments, investment in your small business, or your education.
+Eligible saving goals include microenterprise, vocational training, recertification, further education, and homeownership.

 Accompany Capital’s seminars help ensure that you are prepared for the financial responsibilities of entrepreneurship, home ownership, continuing education or vocational training.
 All classes are free and held at our offices.
 Topics include: